Real Madrid transfer news: Sergio Reguilon joins Sevilla on loan | Goal.com

 The defender has risen through the ranks at Real Madrid in recent seasons, having originally joined the club as a youth player in 2005 at age eight.

-Aside from two loans to lower-division side UD Logrones from 2015-17, Reguilon has risen steadily through the Real Madrid system, featuring primarily for Real Madrid Castilla until this past season.
+Aside from two loans to lower-division side UD Logrones from 2015-17, Reguilon has primarily featured for Real Madrid Castilla until this past season.

-Reguilon made 22 total appearances for Real Madrid in 2018-19, including his professional debut on 2 October 2018 in a Champions League loss to CSKA Moscow and his league debut one month later in a Champions League win over Real Valladolid.
+Reguilon made 22 total appearances for Real Madrid in 2018-19, including his professional debut on October 2, 2018 in a Champions League loss to CSKA Moscow before his league debut one month later in a Liga win over Real Valladolid.

 The defender came into the first team under Santiago Solari, who preferred the youngster over Marcelo.